 As an employer, think about implementing a remote work policy to help establish standards and keep everyone accountable.
 A company mission can help communicate your vision and values, and as a result keep remote employees motivated.

-Em Número 8, we help companies connect with qualified remote employees to help with software development.
+At Number 8, we help companies connect with qualified remote employees to help with software development.
 We also focus on helping companies improve their internal IT processes.
-If you’re interested in learning more about Number8 and what we do, give us a call at 502-212-0978, or learn more about how desenvolvimento de software nearshore e staff augmentation.
+If you’re interested in learning more about Number8 and what we do, give us a call at 502-212-0978, or learn more about how nearshore software development and staff augmentation.